rzhao-sec/sky-script/README.md

 ### Repo structure
 |-Json2Vbs.jar: for converting notes (in JSON) to VB scripts

-|-sky.json:key map used by QtScrcpy
+|-sky.json: key map used by QtScrcpy

 |-notes/: notes